ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 ManagedAdapterBase class in PTF.
 It provides an interface that is used by test cases to construct protocol request messages that will be sent to the SUT.
-The protocol adapter also acts as an intermediary between test cases and transport classes, receiving messages, sending messages, parsing responses from transport classes, and validating the SUT response according to the normative requirement in the technical specification.
+The protocol adapter also acts as an intermediary between test cases and transport classes to receive messages, send messages, parse responses from transport classes, and validate the SUT response according to the normative requirement in the technical specification.

-All protocols in SharePoint File Sync and WOPI Protocol Test Suites package use HTTP transport to communicate with the SUT.
+All protocols in SharePoint File Sync and WOPI Protocol Test Suites package use the HTTP transport to communicate with the SUT.

 ### SUT Control Adapter

-The SUT control adapter manages all the control functions of the test suites that are not associated with the protocol.
+The SUT control adapter manages all control functions of the test suites that are not associated with the protocol.
 For example, the setup and teardown are managed through the SUT control adapter (that is, enabling or disabling the asynchronous RPC notification on the SUT).
 The